 More information on Miriam's professional experience is provided on her résumé.
 For information on Miriam's approach, values, and sources of inspiration, go to the APPROACH page.
 To see some of the praise that she has received from her clients and colleagues, go to the TESTIMONIALS page.

 Some lesser-known facts about Miriam are that she is semi-fluent in Spanish; she worked as a part-time professional cellist in her late teens; she has worked (in her spare time) on a horse farm, at a goat dairy, and on an organic vegetable and berry farm; and she used to get herself around by motorcycle rather than by car.
-An urbanite for many years, she now lives on the northern, rural outskirts of the San Francisco Bay Area with her husband and their animals.
+While she was an urbanite throughout her twenties, she now lives on the northern, rural outskirts of the San Francisco Bay Area with her husband and their animals.